 change event) is triggered when a form input value is changed, for example, when a radio button is selected, when the text changes within a text box or text area, or when the active item in a select menu changes.
 Although these events are device independent and can be activated using the mouse, keyboard, or other device, the actions that are performed as a result of these events must be analyzed to determine if they cause accessibility problems.

 A common use of

 onchange is on select menus to trigger navigation when the active option within the menu is changed.
 In some browsers, these menus can cause keyboard accessibility issues because the user cannot scroll through the list using a keyboard without selecting one of the options (and thus triggering the

 change event).
 Removing

 onchange and providing a submit button separate from the list of choices that activates the currently selected item provides a more accessible and user-friendly alternative.

 Using Device Independent Event Handlers

 Several event handlers are device independent, including

-onClick is used with link or form elements).
+onclick is used with a keyboard-focusable element).
 When possible, use device independent event handlers.
 Other event handlers are device dependent, meaning that they rely wholly upon a certain type of input.
 For instance,

-onDblClick rely upon the use of a mouse.
+ondblclick rely upon the use of a pointer device.
 There are also some event handlers that are dependent upon use of the keyboard (